MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ## Troubleshooting

-Your code might have errors, but it could be that it depends on some other assemblies or NuGet packages, or was writen to target a different version of .NET.
+Your code might have errors, but if the code is correct, but just depends on some other assemblies or NuGet packages, or was written to target a different version of .NET, you might be able to easily fix it.

 ### Add references